saecki/zig-grep/paper/paper.typ

     - error union explicit or implict
     - try: return on error
     - catch: handle error
-In zig there are no exceptions, errors are treated as values.
+In Zig there are no exceptions, errors are treated as values.
 If a function can fail it returns an error union, the error set of that union can either be inferred or explicitly defined.\
-Similar to rust zig has a try operator that either returns the error from the current function or unwraps the value.
+Similar to Rust @rustlang Zig has a try operator that either returns the error from the current function or unwraps the value.
 #sourcecode[```zig
     // inferred error set
     pub fn main() !void {